Ghost (producer): Biography

 Born in Glasgow, Ghost learnt how to produce music using his father's W30 sampling keyboard and Cubase.

 Ghost made his debut in 2003 with the Ghost Stories EP.
 He was runner up in the Glastonbury Unsigned Talent contest in 2007 and had a track featured on the Glastonbury compilation CD for that year.
 Since 2007 he has been touring and DJing across the UK and Europe, including performances at Glastonbury, Hip Hop Kemp, The Big Chill, Bestival and the Jazz Cafe.
-He has also work on a number of side projects, including Lingua Franca and Invisible Inc, a synth/electronic hip hop project with Kashmere and Verb T.
+He has also worked on a number of side projects, including Lingua Franca and Invisible Inc, a synth/electronic hip hop project with Kashmere and Verb T.

 His debut album Seldom Seen Often Heard was described by Rapnews as "a great release which certainly provides value of money and a lot of playback moments".
 A single from the album, 2006's "Basic Instinct" featured vocals from Abstract Rude.
 Alternate versions of Ghost's first two albums have been released in Japan.
 His tracks have been included on several mix CDs and compilations, including DJ Yoda's Fabric Live mix.

 Ghost has also remixed tracks for other artists.
 He released a remix project online entitled Remixes from the Edge, and a collaborative project, Invisible Inc – The Exit Strategy, with Verb T and Kashmere, via his own label, Musicforheads.

 Ghost is currently program director at RDU-FM in Christchurch, New Zealand and hosts the Friday Drive Radio Show on RDU every week, focused on hip hop, dubstep, and electronic music.